HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_soft_delete.md

 **To permanently delete a collection/asset:**

-1. Open the overflow menu for the collection/asset in trash.
+1. Open the overflow menu for the collection or asset in the Trash.
 2. Select **Permanently delete**.
 3. Confirm the action in the confirmation dialog.
 4. A snackbar notification will confirm the permanent delete.